0x00wolf/red-team-cookbook/hacking-SNES/readme.md

 ## Introduction

 In this article, I'm going to show you how to hack SNES games for fun and in-game profit (rupees, nuyen, gold, etc).
-I will be using a laptop running Arch linux to demonstrate, but you can apply the same concepts to hacking any single player game on any platform, provided you have the necessary tools.
+I will be using a laptop running Arch linux to demonstrate, but you can apply the same concepts to hacking any single player game on any platform.

 ---